SuiteBee/Sleek-Sprite/README.md

 > [!IMPORTANT]
-> This is being actively developeed and will evolve over time
+> This is being actively developed and will evolve over time

 # Sleek-Sprite (WIP)

-This project was inspired by the dissatisfaction with existing software and tools to modify sprite sheets, many locked behind paywalls or expensive subscriptions.
+This project was inspired by the dissatisfaction with existing software and tools to modify sprite-sheets, many locked behind paywalls or expensive subscriptions.
 It started as a personal project with a specific use case in mind, however once it was in progress the ideas for features just kept coming.

 > [!Caution]
-> Only tested with very small pixel graphic spritesheets
+> Only tested with small pixel graphics
 >
 > Attempting to use high definition images may be slow or crash your browser